-The colour of Spongilla aspinosa is said to be green, a fact which is the result of the position in which it grows, for Spongilla lacustris and Ephydatia mülleri and fluviatilis may be either green or pale, according as they grow in direct sunlight or in the shade.
-Owing to the depth at which Spongilla moorei lives, the green colour of Spongilla aspinosa would appear to be wanting.
+The colour of Spongilla aspinosa is said to be green, a fact which is the result of the position in which it grows, for Spongilla lacustris and Ephydatia mülleri and fluviatilis may be either green or brown, according as they grow in direct sunlight or in the shade.
+Owing to the depth at which Spongilla moorei lives, the green colour of Spongilla aspinosa is wanting.